ScPo-CompEcon/Syllabus/README.md

 ## License

-In setting up this course I was heavily influenced - and shamelessly copied entire parts of - [https://github.com/advanced-js](https://github.com/advanced-js) taught by [Aidan Feldman](https://github.com/afeld) and team at NYU, and I would like to thankfully acknowledge making the materials useable to other teachers.
+I took the setup for the structure of this course from [https://github.com/advanced-js](https://github.com/advanced-js) taught by [Aidan Feldman](https://github.com/afeld) and team at NYU, and I would like to thankfully acknowledge making the materials useable to other teachers.
 The same license applies (below).
+The coursepack material is based on [Chris Rackauckas' excellent Julia Intro](http://ucidatascienceinitiative.github.io/IntroToJulia/).
 The license allows you to copy and use everything here, under the condition that you attribute the work (details in the license).
 The copyright notice to be included in any such copies and other derivative work is:

 ```
 Copyright 2017 Florian Oswald, Sciences Po Paris, florian.oswald@gmail.com